What we do

 Our FSC Group Certificate

-In March 2009 we were awarded a certificate by the Forest Stewardship Council (FSC)™ for the community managed forests we support in South-Eastern Tanzania.
+In March 2009 we were awarded a certificate by the Forest Stewardship Council (FSC)™ for the community managed natural forests we support in South-Eastern Tanzania.
 The certificate awarded is a group certificate, meaning that the actual forests are managed by group members - in this case rural communities - and the certificate manager (MCDI) manages the relationship with the certificate issuer, FSC

 Group Certificate Members